BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Taiwan, considering crowds and weather?
+When is the absolute best time to visit Taiwan, considering both weather and crowds?

 I'm worried about the language barrier.
 How difficult is it to get around Taiwan without speaking Mandarin?

-What's a must-try local food experience that most tourists miss?
+What's a must-try local food experience that goes beyond the usual night market fare?

-Are there any unique cultural etiquette points I should be aware of?
+Are there any specific etiquette rules I should be aware of to show respect to locals?

 What is the cheapest month to visit Taiwan?